Gaining Muscle But Not Losing Fat? Here’s Why!

 • Salmon – A three-ounce serving has approximately 17 grams of protein!
 It also has omega-3 fatty acids and more vitamin Bs.

-• Greek Yogurt – As well as protein, Greek yogurts have fast-digesting whey protein and the slower digesting casein protein.
+• Greek Yogurt – As well as protein, Greek yogurts have fast-digesting whey protein and slower-digesting casein protein.

 • Lean Beef – Protein, B vitamins, minerals, and creatine are all present in lean beef.
 Quality is important if you’re choosing lean beef.
 90% lean ground beef has 145 calories and 5 grams of fat.
 70% lean ground beef is 228 calories and 15 grams of fat!